 18. Recognize when you need help — and ask for it

-Improving online presence is an ongoing investment of your time, resources, and money.
-That's why it's critical to get results from strategies like SEO and marketplaces like Amazon.
-If you don't, you'll have difficulty proving to company decision-makers the value of online channels.
+Improving your web presence is an ongoing investment of your time, resources, and money.
+That’s why it’s critical to get results from strategies like SEO and marketplaces like Amazon.
+If you don’t, you’ll have difficulty proving to company decision-makers the value of online channels.